pcxmac/g2deploy/README.md

 issues / dependencies : <review>

+  deploy , news items are not read

+  deploy, kernel modules not installed

+  Network Manager not loaded for gdm

+  deploy is accruing packages in /var/lib/portage ...

+  need option for kernel source ... in deploy

+  /var/db/pkg & /var/db/repos still exist, pkg was filled ....

+  a system update might be getting rid of the spi-... issues

+  chromium still has the spi issues

+  libvirt is not patched. ....

+  world file, will be over written by portage map, need to rethink ...

+  no network profiling ....

+  missing completion for gentoo-zsh

-  all ip address scheme - dom.zero 10.0.0.1 (dns resolve pt) .: universal naming convention for the distribution hub, prod.dom.zero and dev.dom.zero
+  all ip address scheme - dom.zero 10.0.0.1 (dns resolve pt) .: universal naming convention for the distribution hub, prod.dom.zero and dev.dom.zero all other resolve points will be, if neccessary captured by a patch_sys -> /etc/hosts, for which the rest of the system can elate across the network through name services.

   install will assume the originating dataset's key and mount points, also install does not have a schema build system, where as multiple disks and custom properties cannot be asserted conveniently.